How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Position students in two lines facing each other about ten feet apart.
 Demonstrate the backhand motion by stepping forward with the non-dominant foot and swinging the arm across the body.
 Emphasize the wrist snap at the end that gives the disc spin and stability.

 Start the partner throwing drill and walk between pairs to offer feedback and encouragement.
-Look for common mistakes like gripping too tight or forgetting to snap the wrist.
+Look for common mistakes like gripping too tightly or forgetting to snap the wrist.
 Correct these issues immediately before bad habits form.

 3. Progress to Accuracy Drills